 2. Frozen Evaporator Coils

 The evaporator coils can freeze if the air filter becomes clogged or the refrigerant liquid leaks.
 With frozen coils, the moisture builds up until it eventually leaks out in the form of your HVAC leaking water.
 For this type of ac leak, there are usually two possible culprits: a dirty or clogged air filter, or a refrigerant leak.

 If you have a clogged air filter, it’s an easy fix.
 Simply clean it or replace it.

 If it’s a refrigerant leak, that usually means there’s a crack or a burst in the coolant container.
 In this case, you should contact your HVAC technician to fix the problem.

-The condensate pump removes the water from the AC unit, but if this part breaks, water has no way of draining, leaving you with an AC leaking water.
+The condensate pump is the part that removes the water from the AC unit but, if this part breaks, water has no way of draining, leaving you with water leaking from the air conditioner.

-Unfortunately, it can be a bit tough to find the exact part for your exact HVAC unit model at retail store so, for this type of issue, you are usually better off calling a professional.
+Unfortunately, it can be a bit tough to find the exact part for your exact HVAC unit model at retail store so, for this type of issue, you are usually better off calling a professional to avoid any mistakes.

 Your HVAC technician can repair the damage or replace the part entirely.

-The drain pan helps prevent leaks by catching moisture from the AC unit.
-If the drain pan is damaged, it can rust and crack, causing water to leak out.
+The drain pan helps prevent water leaks by catching moisture from the AC unit.
+If the drain pan is damaged, it can rust and crack, causing your AC leak.